 Use Cinnamon to Treat Chapped Irritated Lips

-Edited by Mian Sheilette Ong, Anonymous, Eng, Lynn and 3 others
+Edited by Mian Sheilette Ong, Eng, Lynn, homey and 2 others

 Chapped, irritated lips are never pleasant.
 They are rough and flaky.
 When you put lipstick on them, it's like you have another lip growing underneath the old one.
 Luscious and plump lips are sexy and enticing.
 They are attractive because they show off the health and moisture that your skin has.
 Ready-made products could instantly plump up your chapped lips, but if you prefer an organic solution, cinnamon is the spice for you.
 Cinnamon oil is a natural lip plumper that you can use to get rid of irritated and chapped lips.
 Once you use cinnamon to treat chapped irritated lips, you will save so much on expensive dry lip treatments.
 Cinnamon oil will definitely rejuvenate your lips and make them look and feel younger than ever.
 With regular use, every lipstick application will look flawless, and every kiss will be unforgettable.

 - 1 What Cinnamon Oil Has to Offer

 - 2 How to Use Cinnamon Oil for General Health

 - 3 How to Use Cinnamon Oil to Treat Chapped Irritated Lips